tashatsar/pytest-and-TDD-in-Python/README.md

 ## Tests, unit tests, TDD 🍎🍄
 ### Types of tests (according to [Atlassian](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing))
-✨ **Unit testing**: testing fucntions and classes.
+✨ **Unit testing**: testing functions and classes.
 Smallest unit of testing possible, module or component is tested in isolation.

 ✨ **Integration testing**: testing how do different modules or services work together.
 It is ore expensive to run as it requires multiple parts.